zhongchenzhao/PPMA/README.md

 ## Getting started

-**TL;DR:** **We adaptes Mamba2's structured mask to 2D scaning and integrates it into the self-attention mechanism of ViTs as an explicit positional encoding.**
+**TL;DR:** **We adapt Mamba2's structured mask to 2D scanning and integrates it into the self-attention mechanism of ViTs as an explicit positional encoding.**